immunefi-team/Bounty_Boosts/BadgerDAO (eBTC)/28890 - [SC - Insight] EBTCTokensol mint function lack of checks allow....md

 # EBTCToken.sol mint function lack of checks allows minting EBTC Tokens to itself ie to EBTCToken contract making it incompatible with transfer and transferFrom restrictions allowing  EBTCToken EBTC balance to be positive and have funds frozen

-Submitted on Thu Feb 29 2024 19:09:47 GMT-0400 (Atlantic Standard Time) by @cryptonoob2k for [Boost | eBTC](https://immunefi.com/bounty/ebtc-boost/)
+Submitted on Mar 1st 2024 at 01:09:47 UTC by @cryptonoob2k for [Boost | eBTC](https://immunefi.com/bounty/ebtc-boost/)

 Report ID: #28890